The Constant: Plot

 Desmond's flashbacks become more frequent and longer.
 In 1996, Desmond tracks down a younger Faraday at Oxford, who takes Desmond into his laboratory where he is experimenting with a time machine.
 Setting his electromagnetic device with the settings that Desmond has given him, Daniel places his laboratory rat, Eloise, in a maze and exposes her to electromagnetic energy.
 The rat appears to become comatose, then awakens and runs the maze.
 Daniel becomes excited because he had just built the maze and had not yet taught Eloise how to run it.
 Desmond realizes that, like the rat, he is caught in a time warp that is moving his consciousness between two different bodies at two different points in time and space.
 Eloise dies of a suspected brain aneurysm brought on by the exposure to the time lapse.
 Desmond becomes worried that he will die like Eloise, and Daniel instructs him to find something or someone—a constant—who is present in both times and can serve as an anchor for Desmond's mental stability.
 Desmond decides that Penny can be the constant; however, he must make contact with her in 2004.
 To find out where she lives, Desmond gets her address from her father Charles (Alan Dale), who is at an auction buying a journal owned by Tovard Hanso written by a crew member of the 19th century ship called the Black Rock.
+Widmore is willing to give Desmond Penny’s address because he knows that Penny no longer wants to be with him.

 In 1996, Desmond finds Penny, who is still distraught over their break-up and is not willing to see him.
 However, he gets her telephone number and tells her not to change it because he will call her on Christmas Eve 2004.
 In 2004, Sayid, Desmond, and Minkowski escape the sick bay and begin to repair the broken communications equipment.
 Meanwhile, Minkowski enters into another flashback, and dies.
 Showing signs of suffering the same fate as Minkowski, Desmond telephones Penny, who tells Desmond that she has been searching for him for the past three years and they reconcile before the power is cut off.
 Having made contact with his "constant", Desmond stops alternating between 1996 and 2004.
 Back on the island, Daniel flips through his journal and discovers a note that he had written, "If anything goes wrong, Desmond Hume will be my constant."